-Step away from your regular shampoo.
+Step away from your regular shampoo – a specialist shampoo for colored hair is required.
 Colored hair needs to be washed with formulas that are up for the task.
 During the dyeing process, the hair is damaged and the cuticle (the surface of the hair) can be chipped, making it appear rough or dull.
 The natural protective barrier of the hair is damaged during this process, it allows hair color to leach out, fading with time.
 Ultimately, leaving you with less vibrant locks.

 What to Look for in a Product